Assassination of Zoran Đinđić

 Zoran Đinđić, the sixth Prime Minister of the Republic of Serbia, was assassinated on Wednesday 12 March 2003, in Belgrade, Serbia. Đinđić was fatally shot by a sniper while exiting his vehicle outside of the back entrance of the Serbian government headquarters.
+A state of emergency was immediately declared in the country, and during the police "Operation Sabre", more than 11,000 people associated with organized criminal groups were detained.

 Background

 Đinđić previously escaped an assassination attempt in February 2003, in which a truck driven by Dejan Milenković (AKA Bagzi), a member of the Zemun Clan, an organized crime group, attempted to force the Prime Minister's car off the road in Novi Beograd. Đinđić escaped injury thanks to his security detail.
 Milenković was arrested, but released from custody after only a few days under unclear circumstances.

 Đinđić had made many enemies domestically throughout his political career primarily because of his regard as being pro-Western and his hard-line policies on organized crime. Đinđić extradited Slobodan Milošević to the ICTY in 2001.

 The assassination was organized and planned by Dušan Spasojević and Milorad Ulemek, also known as Legija.
 Ulemek was an ex-commander of the Special Operations Unit (JSO), which was founded by Slobodan Milošević's secret service (SDB) during the 1990s and was used during Milošević's rule for special operations in Croatia, Bosnia and Herzegovina and Kosovo, as well as for the elimination of Milošević's political opponents.

 It was Ulemek who ordered Zvezdan Jovanović to carry out the assassination.
 Ulemek was connected to the powerful Zemun Clan of the Serbian mafia.
 The assassin, Zvezdan Jovanović, was born in 1965 in a village near the town of Peć, Yugoslavia.
 Jovanović was a lieutenant colonel in the JSO.
 Jovanović stated that he killed Đinđić to restore a pro-Milošević government.

-Details
+Assassination

 At 12:25 Central European Time, Đinđić was fatally wounded by a gunshot while entering the Serbian government building where he was supposed to meet Foreign Minister of Sweden Anna Lindh, and her colleague Jan O. Karlsson (Lindh herself was assassinated just months later by a Serbian assassin).
 The shot penetrated his heart and killed him almost instantly.
 According to the official government statement, Đinđić was not conscious and did not have a pulse upon arriving at the emergency ward.
 His bodyguard, Milan Veruović, was also seriously wounded by the same bullet that killed the Prime minister, exiting the latter and hitting Veruović's stomach.

 Jovanović fatally shot Đinđić from the window of a building approximately 180 meters away, using a 7.62mm Heckler & Koch G3 rifle.